Kiragroh/ESAPI_MoveStructures/README.md

 Note:
 - some of the code is based on a Reddit comment from FHesp (https://www.reddit.com/r/esapi/comments/i3e4c9/moving_a_structure_with_esapi/)
+- script is optimized to work with Eclipse 15.1
 - absolute ESAPI-beginner should first look at my GettingStartedMaterial (collection of many helpful stuff from me or others and even includes a PDF version of some ESAPI-OnlineHelps) https://drive.google.com/drive/folders/1-aYUOIfyvAUKtBg9TgEETiz4SYPonDOO